MicrosoftDocs/windowsserverdocs/EssentialsDocs/manage/Manage-Client-Computer-Backup-in-Windows-Server-Essentials.md

 -   There is not a recent successful backup.
 The number of days since the last successful backup is included in the notice.

--   [!INCLUDE[sbs_sbs8web_2](../windows-server-essentials-manage/includes/sbs_sbs8web_2_md.md)] only: A new volume is added to your computer.
+-   --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials only: A new volume is added to your computer.
 The person who administers your network needs to run the Customize Backup Wizard to include or exclude the volume for future backups.

 ##  <a name="BKMK_12"></a> View backup status from the Launchpad
  Use the Launchpad to view quick backup status for your computer.